Business woman calculating tax withholding for equity award transactions

 A question that comes up frequently in the NASPP discussion forum is whether companies can accommodate requests from employees for additional withholding on their stock plan transactions.
 As noted in the NASPP Blog entry “What You Need to Know About Excess Tax Withholding,” the IRS issued an information letter in 2012, indicating that employees should request additional withholding by submitting an updated Form W-4.
 The company would then have to withhold at the employee's W-4 rate to honor the request.

-I asked Caroline for her thoughts on considerations and risks related to accommodating requests for additional tax withholding.
-She notes that the decision involves weighing the administrative burden of accommodating the request against the participant experience.
-She also warns that it is important to be cognizant of the precedent you set by accommodating the request.
+• Be cognizant of the precedent you set by accommodating these requests.
 If you allow an employee to request additional tax withholding once, it’s likely they will expect that future requests will also be accommodated.
 They may even talk about their experience, creating an expectation among other employees that these requests will be accommodated.

 Using the Prior Day Closing Price to Calculate Tax Withholding